Psychedelic/plug-docs/docs/build-an-app-examples/plug-auth-nns.md

 The guide assumes you have read the [Getting started](/getting-started/connect-to-plug/), completed the [Buy me a Coffee](build-app-buy-me-a-coffee.md) and
 [Plugged](plugged.md)!

-As such, we'll assume you know how to execute certain commands, how to run a basic HTTP Server, a few other things.
+As such, we'll assume you know how to execute certain commands, how to run a basic HTTP Server, and few other things.

 If you haven't, complete them first and only after follow this guideline!